pynvme/pynvme/doc/features.rst

 Features
 ========

-Users can pynvme to operate NVMe controllers, namespaces, PCI devices, data buffers and etc.
+By pynvme, Users can operate NVMe controllers, namespaces, PCI devices, data buffers and etc. We will dive into the details of these classes.

 Buffer
 ------

-In order to read and write data to NVMe devices, users need to allocate and provide the `Buffer` to these IO commands.
-In this example, it allocates a 512-byte buffer, and get identify data of the controller.
+In order to transfer data with NVMe devices, users need to allocate and provide the `Buffer` to IO commands.
+In this example, it allocates a 512-byte buffer, and get identify data of the controller in this buffer.
 We can also give a name to the buffer.

 .. code-block:: python